Writer: Charlotte Bronte

 The set is minimalist (typical of a National Theatre production) and generally functions well in enhancing the underlying themes of Jane Eyre.
 There are some clever sequences involving windows that serve as nice theatrical metaphors for Jane’s fluctuating imprisonment and liberation, and the positioning of different characters on the varying ladders and different levels of the stage set is heavy with symbolism but effective.
 Although it seems a lost opportunity that Bertha Mason appears more times at the lowest point on stage, often under Jane’s level, as opposed to above her (up in the attic).

 The live musicians are fantastic and the singing, in particular the soulful, versatile voice of Melanie Marshall is mesmerising.
 However, overall musically, this production is saturated with too many different genres to the point where it doesn’t know what it’s trying to be and lacks cohesion.
 Though it’s impressive that hits like Mad About the Boy and Gnarls Barkley’s Crazy have infiltrated the realm of the Brontës, it does seem rather forced.
 There are also musical episodes that seem to borrow from bands like The Lumineers, jazz and blues and there are even reminiscences of Colin Matthew’s World War One inspired No Man’s Land.
-Whilst, some of these influences seem appropriate, the overall musical impression is disjointed.
+While, some of these influences seem appropriate, the overall musical impression is disjointed.

 Overall, however, this is a confident and compelling production and re-interpretation of Charlotte Brontë’s novel.
 Moreover, it is a memorable and genuinely different version than that which audiences will have seen on TV and in cinemas.